pknight56/Active-911/README.md

 2. Press enter
 3. Your bot should start!

+## Step 7: Commands
+!dispatch - Returns call and pages, When prompted for alarm, only type in the number.
+Alarm is added automatically.
+If not a fire call, type No. That will return "No Alarm".
+When Prompted for city you can type the thing out, or use an abbreviation.

+"W" = "Westover"

+"K" = "Kensington"

+"Ps" = "Palm Shores"

+"SB" = "South Beach"

+"Wb" = "Woodbury"

 THIS IS NOT AN EXACT SCIENCE.
 DM oofboi420#6511 with any questions comments or concerns.
 Updates for this bot will be released regularly.
 Please keep your dms open to receive updates!

 # DM OOF WITH QUESTIONS